coreos/tectonic-docs/Documentation/reference/f5-ltm-lb.md

 # Using F5 BIG-IP LTM with Tectonic

-Installing Tectonic on bare metal or VMWare requires a master DNS (which resolves to any master node in the cluster), and a worker DNS (which resolves to any worker nodes for Ingress).
+Installing Tectonic on bare metal or VMWare requires a master DNS record that resolves to any master node(s) in the cluster, and a worker DNS record which resolves to any worker nodes for Ingress.
 Evaluation clusters may be set up using a DNS entry that points to each node, but production clusters require the use of a load balancer.

-When installing on cloud providers such as AWS, Tectonic automatically creates a load balancer (such as AWS ELB).
+When installing on cloud providers such as AWS, Tectonic automatically creates a load balancer (such as an [ELB on AWS][aws-elb]).
 When installing Tectonic on bare metal or VMWare, you must provide your own load balancer.

 This document describes setting up F5 BIG-IP LTM for use as a load balancer with Tectonic.